Skip Navigation Links

 Skill level: AB, I, AD

-In this off-the-wheel class, students create a wide variety of projects ranging from figurative work (animals and human) to realistic or abstract forms, to clay totems, and more.
-You will learn proper interior structure for a sculpture made of clay and have fun with surface design and textures.
-It's important that you come to the first class with an idea, sketch or image of the project you intend to create, so our studio time can be used to complete it.
+Learn to create a wide variety of sculptural ceramics including figurative work, abstract forms, clay totems, and more.
+Learn proper interior structure for a sculpture made of clay and have fun with surface design and textures.
+Come to the first class with an idea, sketch or image of the project you intend to create.
 Bring a towel and a small (gallon or less) bucket for water.
 Tools and clay can be purchased in MCFTA's retail shop.

 Enrollment limited to 14